Over two years after being diagnosed with irritable bowel syndrome (IBS), I have finally discovered how to keep my IBS symptoms at bay.

 - Liblan, 1 tablet every morning before breakfast

 I have been super vigilant with all the medications prescribed by my doctors.

-My IBS tends to play up when I’m feeling more emotional or psychological stress than usual.
-Sometimes, these moments are quite unavoidable, e.g. competing priorities, tight travel schedules, multiple reports due at the same time, interpersonal conflicts.
-So I do my best to deal with what comes along and try not to be overly stressed over things beyond my control.
+My IBS tends to play up when I feel more emotional or psychological stress.
+Sometimes, these moments are pretty unavoidable, e.g., competing priorities, tight travel schedules, multiple reports due simultaneously, and interpersonal conflicts.
+I do my best to deal with what comes along and try not to be overly stressed over things beyond my control.